MathFrenchToast/data4good-s13-sobriete/readme.md

 then go to 'Clients' > KCmattermost01 > 'credentials'
 and copy the client secret

+In mattermost,
+activate a free trial (OpenID is only in pro and team version).
-In mattermost, create your admin account and in Console Settings, create yout OpenId config with the following values:
+create your admin account and in Console Settings, create yout OpenId config with the following values:
 - discovery endpoint: http://keycloak:8080/realms/selfsuflab/.well-known/openid-configuration
 - clientID: KCmattermost01
 - client secret: paste it